Sudarshana Chakra: Ahirbudhnya Samhita

+In the Ahirbudhnya Samhita, Vishnu emanated in 39 different forms.
+The Samhita is characteristic for its concept of Sudarshana.
+It provides mantras for Sudarshana, and details the method of worship of the multi-armed Sudarshana.
+Its chapters include explanations on the origin of astras (weapons), anga (mantras), Vyuhas, sounds, and diseases, how to make Sudarshana Purusha appear, how to resist divine weapons and black magic, and provides method for making and worshipping the Sudarshana Yantra.
+The Ahirbudhnya Samhita is the source of Taraka Mantra, Narasimhanustubha Mantra, three occult alphabets, Sashtitantra and select astra mantras.
+It also mentions the Purusha Sukta.
+The four Vyuhas in this samhita are Vasudeva, Samkarshana, Pradyumna and Aniruddha.

 Puranas

-The Puranas also state the Sudarshana Chakra was made by Vishvakarma, featuring a legend regarding its origin: Vishvakarma's daughter, Sanjana, was married to the sun god, Surya.
+The Puranas also state the Sudarshana Chakra was made by Vishvakarma, featuring a legend regarding its origin: Vishvakarma's daughter, Sanjña, was married to the sun god, Surya.
 However, due to her consort's blazing light and heat, she could not approach him.
 When she informed her father regarding this, Vishvakarma diminished the brilliance of the sun so that his daughter could be with him.
-From the splendour of the sun, Vishvakarma produced three divine objects: the aerial vehicle Pushpaka Vimana, the Trishula of Shiva, and the Sudarshana Chakra of Vishnu.
+From the splendour of the Sun, Vishvakarma produced three divine objects: the aerial vehicle Pushpaka Vimana, the Trishula of Shiva, and the Sudarshana Chakra of Vishnu.

 Following the self-immolation of Sati in the Daksha yajna, a grieving Shiva carried around her lifeless body, and was inconsolable.
-To liberate his from his anguish, Vishnu employed Sudarshana Chakra to cut the corpse of Sati into fifty-one pieces.
+To liberate him from his anguish, Vishnu employed Sudarshana Chakra to cut the corpse of Sati into fifty-one pieces.
 The fifty-one parts of the goddess' body are believed to have scattered across the earth, venerated as the Shakti Pithas.

 Vishnu granted King Ambarisha the boon of the Sudarshana Chakra to reward him for his devotion.

 The Sudarshana Chakra was also used to behead Rahu and cut the celestial Mandara mountain during the Samudra Manthana.